 One thing that should reassure you when you’re looking for a new monitor is that you don’t necessarily need top-of-the-line visuals.
-Sam Byford, an editor at the Verge, says most people can ignore refresh rates.
+Sam Byford, an editor at the Verge, says most people can ignore refresh rates, a number that reflects how many times in a second the image on the screen is reloaded (or refreshed).
 “That isn’t really relevant for someone just wanting something basic for working at home,” he says.
 If you’re editing photos or videos or just want the best colors you can get, Byford recommends finding a monitor with an IPS, or in-plane-switching, panel, which will give you a clearer image and improve response time.
 If sound isn’t that important to you, you can often save money by finding a monitor without speakers.
 The ones in your laptop are plenty when it comes to alert sounds and the occasional video — or you can always connect to headphones or dedicated speakers.

 For most of us, a dedicated monitor is simply about expanding visual real estate.
 You want something practical and reasonably priced that will give you the freedom to chuck windows over to another screen when you don’t need them, and then drag them back over when you do.
 The first thing to look for is compatibility with your computer.
 Alvin Lee, IT administrator lead at New York Magazine (and the person responsible for picking all of the tech equipment we use at the Strategist), says “connectivity and compatibility” were among his main criteria in buying monitors for our office.
 He also points out that if you find a monitor that you like but it doesn’t have adjustable height, you can still get it.
 Just grab a couple of books and prop it up yourself.

-Below are the nine best monitors to improve your WFH setup, as recommended by Byford, Lee, and seven other tech experts.
+Below are the best monitors for any workstation or gaming setup, as recommended by Byford, Lee, and 11 other tech experts.

 Best overall monitor